 It’s Super Bowl week, which means the mainstream media makes a huge deal about all the different prop bets that are available.

-Of course, if you’ve bet on football online before, you know that sportsbooks like Bet365 and Sports Interaction offer tons of prop bets on every regular season game as well.
+Of course, if you’ve bet on football online before, you know that sportsbooks offer tons of prop bets on every regular season game as well.
 But even if you don’t usually bet on props, there’s just something about the Super Bowl that makes you want to get in on the action.

 Problem is, a lot of these props can be a total guessing game.
 Betting on the coin toss is the obvious degenerate move, but I don’t see how you can actually handicap whether Gronk will get more receiving yards than the total of penalty yards assessed to both teams (an actual prop I heard on the radio today).

 Guessing game or not, who are we kidding?
 We’re going to bet on Super Bowl props, so let’s at least try to highlight a couple that we feel we can actually predict.
-Here’s one that I absolutely think is worth an investment (odds available at Bet365).
+Here’s one that I absolutely think is worth an investment.

 New England Patriots Over 6.5 Points In First Quarter (-138)